dkorytov/lightcone_resample/PARAM_DESCRIPTIONS.md

 * `concatenate_only`
-  - Should be set to `false` for production runs.
+  - Should be set to `false` or not defined for production runs.
 If set to `true`, it will skip the matchup process and work from the intermediate "steps" files to produce the "all" file. (see description for `output_fname`).
 Allows for fixing errors or bugs that occurred between the intermediate "step" file generation and final "all" file generation.

+* `snapshot`
+  - Should be set to `false` or not defined for production runs.
+This option sets if the cosmoDC2 catalog is a lightcone (i.e. the typical run) or if the final catalog will be in discrete snapshots.

+* `resume_at_step`
+  - Should be not defined for production runs.
+This skips producing intermediate "step" files until it passes the step specified by this variable.

+* `no_shear_steps`
+  - Should be not defined for production runs.
+For the listed time steps (separated by white space), the pipeline will not attempt to load the shear file and will insert zero shear.
+I believe this was introduced when we somehow didn't have shears for a couple time steps.

+* `metadata_only`
+  - Should be set to `false` or not defined for production runs.
+If set to `true`, the script will directly skip to the add metedata and column units part of the pipeline.
+It was used fix bugs in those areas without rerunning the entire pipeline.

 Param file for `k_corr_step.py` script
 ---